Framed-App/framed/src/protocol/README.md

 The client identifies servers by their installation ID.
 After connecting to a server, all packets must contain the installation ID.
 If it does not match the actual installation ID, the packet is dropped.

 After connecting to a server, the client sends a `KeyExchange` packet.
-This contains a random key encrypted with the server's public key.
+This contains a random key encrypted with the server's public key, and a password.
 This random key is used to encrypt all messages in this connection.
 (See security note in the multicast packets section)

 The `KeyExchange` packet must be sent before any more messages are sent.
 If the server does not have a key for a connection, it will reject messages.
+After a key exchange, a `ConnectionStatus` packet will be sent.
+Please ensure that no further packets are sent after the `KeyExchange` packet until the `ConnectionStatus` packet is received and has a successful status.

 If no data is exchanged within 10 seconds, the connection is closed by the client.
 The server forcefully closes the connection after 10.25 seconds of inactivity.